department-of-veterans-affairs/va.gov-team/Practice Areas/Content/content-review-process.md

 **If a definition is long,** define the word in a separate sentence.
 For example: "If you can’t work because of a service-connected disability, you may be able to get the same benefits as a 100% disabled Veteran, regardless of your rating.
 This is called being individually unemployable."

-7. When incorporating user research or call center feedback be sure it aligns with VA.gov voice, style, and tone.
+**7. When incorporating user research or call center feedback be sure it aligns with VA.gov voice, style, and tone.**

 --------